dtamayo-nlp/Nemo_inference/README.md

 # Installation for Inference in HF
 To perform inference in HF in the model GPT-2B-001_bf16_tp1.nemo you will need to create the following environment:

-- python3.9 -m venv env_infer
+- `python3.9 -m venv env_infer`
-- source env_infer/bin/activate
+- `source env_infer/bin/activate`
 - `pip install -r requirements.txt`
 - `pip install torch==2.0.1+cu118 --extra-index-url https://download.pytorch.org/whl/cu118/`
 - `pip install git+https://github.com/ertkonuk/transformers.git`
 - `pip install flash-attn==2.0.5`

-We needed to use flash-attn==2.0.5 due to CUDA driver issues and this requires to change in your transformers github repository.
-Specifically, we needed to modify two files:
+We needed to use flash-attn==2.0.5 due to CUDA driver issues and this requires to modify your [transformers github repository](https://github.com/ertkonuk/transformers/tree/main).
+Specifically, we had to modify two files:
 - In the file `.../transformers/models/modeling_nvgpt.py`, we needed to change all names: flash_attn_unpadded_func > flash_attn_varlen_func
 Justification: https://pypi.org/project/flash-attn/2.3.3/.
-- In  you need to modify the class LayerNorm in `.../torch/nn/modules/normalization.py` by:
+- In `.../torch/nn/modules/normalization.py` we needed to modify the class LayerNorm by:
 ```
 class LayerNorm(Module):
     r"""Applies Layer Normalization over a mini-batch of inputs as described in